Academic Information and Policies

 • Waldorf University Student Loan and Insurance Coordinator.

-These health care provider components work together at Waldorf to provide you with comprehensive and coordinated health-related services.
+These healthcare provider components work together at Waldorf to provide comprehensive and coordinated health-related services.

 3. Our Pledge Regarding Your Medical Information

 We understand that medical information about you and your health is personal, and we are committed to protecting it.
 A record of the care and the services you receive at any Waldorf University health care provider is created and maintained at that location.
-This notice applies to all of those records of your care.
+This notice applies to all of your care records.

-Your personal health information is required to be kept confidential and private under a number of federal and state laws.
+Your personal health information must be kept confidential and private under several federal and state laws.
 For example, Iowa Code Chapter 22.7(2) addresses the confidentiality of public hospital, medical, and professional counselor records; Iowa Code Chapter 228 addresses the disclosure of mental health and psychological information; the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C. &1232(g) and 34 CFR Part 99, addresses the confidentiality of student educational records; and the Health Insurance Portability and Accountability Act (HIPAA), 42 U.S.C.
 1320(d) and 45 CFR Parts 160 and 164, addresses the confidentiality of patient health information and records.

 We are required by law to: